Macro Ethics Principles for Responsible AI Systems: Taxonomy and Future Directions: Taxonomy of Ethical Principles

-\emph{Difficulties.} A problem with Virtue Ethics is that the holistic view it takes makes it more difficult to apply to individual situations or consider specific motivations \shortcite{Saltz2019EthicsMLCourses}.
-Further challenges relate to conflicting virtues, and concretion of virtues \shortcite{Tolmeijer2020MachineEthicsSurvey}.
-To judge whether a machine or human as virtuous is not possible by just observing one action or a series of actions that seem to imply the virtue -- the reasons behind them need to be clear.
-This therefore makes it difficult to build virtues into machines, as there is a high level of abstraction to what virtues actually are.
-Additionally, the conception of virtues change greatly across time and culture, therefore those that are installed in machines now may lead to unfair outcomes in the future as virtues change.
+A problem with virtue ethics highlighted by \citet{Saltz2019EthicsMLCourses} is that the holistic view it takes makes it more difficult to apply to individual situations. \citet{Tolmeijer2020MachineEthicsSurvey} identify further challenges relating to the concretion of virtues and conflicting virtues.
+To judge whether a machine or human is virtuous is not possible by just observing one action or a series of actions that seem to imply virtue---reasons behind actions need to be clear.
+Requiring understandings of reasons behind actions makes it difficult to build virtues into machines, as there is a high level of abstraction in defining virtues.
+Additionally, conceptions of virtues can change greatly across time and culture.
+Virtues instantiated in machines today may lead to unfair outcomes in the future as virtues change, or certain virtues may conflict with other virtues.